CuBoulder/express_documentation/docs/behat.md

 # Running Tests

 To run Behat tests, you must be in the root folder where the `behat.yml` configuration file is located.
 To run the whole test suite you would just type `./bin/behat` into your terminal.
 You can export the path to the binary to run behat from anywhere, `behat`, but since the context files are usually included with the binary, that step is overkill if you only use Behat on this project.
 If you only wanted to run a particular test suite, you can type `./bin/behat --suite=name_of_suite`.
 To run a particular tag you can type `behat --tags @tag_name`.
+There are also a couple of conditionals that only matter when tests are run on Travis CI.

 ```bash
 # Run the whole test suite.